10 Best Museums in Sofia, Bulgaria

 Plovdiv Ethnographic Museum

-Up until a few years ago Kapana district in Plovdiv used to be one of the city’s most rundown central areas.
-That is no longer the case as Kapana is now fully pedestrian, full with quircky art shops, galleries, bars and restaurants.
+Up until a few years ago, the Kapana district in Plovdiv was one of the city’s most rundown central areas.
+That is no longer the case, as Kapana is now fully pedestrian, full of quirky art shops, galleries, bars, and restaurants.

 Plovdiv is probably Bulgaria’s richest city when it comes to street art and graffiti.
 The local scene is so strong that there is now even a graffiti tour that takes you around of the city’s most significant examples of street art.
 Here’s an extensive list of street art in Plovdiv and where to find it.